GitEric77/MotoBM/README.md

   -r RADIUS, --radius RADIUS
                         Area radius in kilometers around the center of the chosen QTH locator.
 Defaults to 100.
   -lat LAT              Latitude of a GPS position.
-  -lng LNG, -lon LNG    Longitude of a GPS position.
+  -lon LON              Longitude of a GPS position.
-  -p, --pep             Only select repeaters with defined power.
+  -p, --pep [PEP]       Only select repeaters with defined power.
+Optional value specifies minimum power in watts.
   -6, --six             Only select repeaters with 6 digit ID.
   -zc ZONE_CAPACITY, --zone-capacity ZONE_CAPACITY
                         Channel capacity within zone.
 160 by default as for top models, use 16 for the lite and non-display ones.